askap-vast/vast-pipeline/INSTALL.md

 ---

 Done!
 Now open the [`README.md`](./README.md) file to see how to initialize and run the pipeline.
-Otherwise if you intend developing the repo open the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for instructions on how to contribute to the repo.
+Otherwise if you intend on developing the repo open the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for instructions on how to contribute to the repo.